splunk/observability-workshop/content/en/workshop-setup.md

 Please visit [Splunk Show](https://show.splunk.com/template/262/?type=workshop) to provision your EC2 environment(s).
 Select the desired **Content Type** as follows:

-- _Default (for interactive workshop)_ - select this if your audience is technical and wants a hands-on experience installing OpenTelemetry and deploying applications.
+- _Default (for interactive workshop)_ - select this if your audience is technical and wants hands-on experience installing OpenTelemetry and deploying applications.
   - Select either Normal Workshop, Private Event or Public Event.
 Change **Estimated Participants** to the number of attendees you expect and set the same value in **O11y Shop Quantity**.
 This will provision the correct number of EC2 instances.
 It is recommended that you over-provision by 10% - 20% to allow for any last-minute attendees.
 - _Pre-configured Instances_ - select this if you need the OpenTelemetry Collector and the application pre-deployed for a less technical audience.
 Attendees will only require a browser to complete the workshop.
   - Select Normal Workshop only!
 Ensure that **Estimated Participants** is set to **1** and **O11y Shop Quantity** is set to **1** also as only a single instance is required by the workshop instructor.